Brainstorma/alx-higher_level_programming/0x11-python-network_1/README.md

 - [Flask documentation](https://flask.palletsprojects.com/en/2.0.x/)

-## General

-- What a URL is
-- What HTTP is
-- How to read a URL
-- The scheme for a HTTP URL
-- What a domain name is
-- What a sub-domain is
-- How to define a port number in a URL
-- What a query string is
-- What an HTTP request is
-- What an HTTP response is
-- What HTTP headers are
-- What the HTTP message body is
-- What an HTTP request method is
-- What an HTTP response status code is
-- What an HTTP Cookie is
-- How to make a request with cURL
-- What happens when you type google.com in your browser (Application level)

 ## Introduction
 This repository contains a series of tasks that are aimed at teaching you how to use Python to handle web requests and process web data.